Splinter Cell: Double Agent – Sam Fisher on his most dangerous mission

 1 Use darkness as your best weapon

-Splinter Cell: Double Agent is at its best when you slow down and embrace the dark.
+Splinter Cell: Double Agent is at its best when you play slowly and leverage the dark.
 Kill the lights, avoid open spaces, and wait ten seconds too long rather than one second too little.
-In our testing, tough situations became much easier once we stopped rushing.
+In our testing, many tough situations became much easier once we stopped rushing.

-The game’s big strength is balancing the NSA and the terrorist organization.
-The obvious answer isn’t always the smartest play.
+The game’s big strength is the balance between the NSA and the terrorist organization.
+The most obvious choice isn’t always the smartest.
 Consider how your actions affect trust on both sides—Double Agent is as much about suspicion as it is about missions.

 3 Avoid unnecessary confrontations

-It’s tempting to take out every guard, but that’s rarely the best solution.
-The fewer traces you leave, the easier it usually is to move forward.
-Double Agent rewards patience, silent movement, and letting enemies pass.
+It can be tempting to take out every guard, but that’s rarely the best solution.
+The fewer traces you leave, the easier it often is to move on.
+Double Agent rewards patience, silent movement, and letting enemies pass by.

 4 Use gadgets thoughtfully

-Sam Fisher’s gear is powerful, but it won’t solve everything for you.
-Use night vision, cameras, and distractions to survey the area before you move.
+Sam Fisher’s gear is powerful, but it won’t solve everything automatically.
+Use night vision, cameras, and distractions to scout before you advance.
 This is especially important in missions where a wrong turn can expose you fast.

 5 Play it as a single-player experience today